-We also have several small field offices located in various locales in the United States to support field sales operations.
-These offices are less than twenty five hundred square feet.
+We have several small field offices located in various locations to support field sales operations.

 We believe that our existing property, facilities and equipment are generally in good condition, are well maintained and adequate to carry on our current operations.
 We also believe that our existing manufacturing facilities have sufficient capacity to meet increased customer demand.
 Substantially all of our owned domestic properties and most of our other assets are subject to a lien securing our obligations under our KeyBank Credit Agreement.